 Our attorneys oversee all of your casework to ensure your personalized strategy is reflected in the work product.
-This includes crafting your O-1 legal arguments into the proper application format, and completing all of the Petition paperwork (forms, letters of support, expert letters, etc.); assembling the Petition and supporting documents; and filing the O-1 Petition.
-We will actively monitor the government’s processing of your Petition until a decision is issued including initiating status inquires, responding to USCIS RFE or NOID and following up with I-797 Approval Issuance.
+This includes crafting your O-1 legal arguments into the proper application format, and completing all of the visa paperwork (forms, letters of support, expert letters, etc.); assembling the Petition and supporting documents; and filing the O-1 visa.
+We will actively monitor the government’s processing of your visa until a decision is issued including initiating status inquires, responding to USCIS RFE or NOID and following up with I-797 Approval Issuance.
 See our samples above.

 **If you do NOT require an interview, skip to Step 5**

 Step 3: Prepare Client for Interview in the US or at the Consulate

 For clients requiring a visa interview, we will help guide you and your family in preparation for your visa interview.
 This includes guidance with document collection and most importantly, simulating the interview to ensure you are well-versed in the application material.
 We will provide you with a comprehensive strategy for answering inquiries posed, practice questions, thorough feedback, and other tools to help you succeed during your interview.